k2controls/eet103/labs/l12_555/index.md

 **Section IV:  Postlab**

-1. List three applications for a 555 timer.
+- List three applications for a 555 timer.

-  - <br><br><br><br>
+  <br><br><br><br>

-2. How are RC time constants used to control the frequency or T<sub>ON</sub> of a 555 timer circuit?
+- How are RC time constants used to control the frequency or T<sub>ON</sub> of a 555 timer circuit?

-  - <br><br><br><br>
+  <br><br><br><br>

-3. You have an application that requires an output pulse of 60 seconds.
+- You have an application that requires an output pulse of 60 seconds.
 Using a 1000 μF capacitor, calculate a resistor value that will meet the circuit requirements.

   <br><br><br><br>

-4. You have an application that requires an operating frequency of 60 Hz.
+- You have an application that requires an operating frequency of 60 Hz.
 Using R1 = 1kΩ and R2 =  100 kΩ, calculate a capacitor value that will meet the circuit requirements.

   <br><br><br><br>

-5. If R1 = R2 = 1kΩ, and C = 5 μF, calculate the following:
+- If R1 = R2 = 1kΩ, and C = 5 μF, calculate the following:

   - T<sub>ON</sub>: